• Duration18 Days / 17 Nights

 What's Excluded

-• Bar bills and beverages drinks such as coke, mineral water, beer etc.
+• Bar bills and beverages such as coke, mineral water, beer, etc.

-• Guided sightseeing tour in Kathmandu, can be arranged in request.
+• A guided tour in Kathmandu can be arranged upon request.

 • Hot shower and hot water, internet and phone calls